QDZ03/Data332/README.md

-These are stuffs for my Data332 class
+This my Data 322 class project